AdobeDocs/analytics-platform.en/help/analysis-workspace/home.md

 - The [Learning landing](/help/getting-started/landing.md#learning) page in Customer Journey Analytics.
 This page is  great way to become acquainted with Analysis Workspace.
 Especially the Learning Workspace Fundamental.
 This template walks you through common terminology and steps for building your first analysis in Workspace
 - Adobe offers hundreds of [Analytics video training tutorials](https://experienceleague.adobe.com/en/docs/analytics-learn/tutorials/overview).
-- See [Adobe CX Enterprise release notes](https://experienceleague.adobe.com/en/docs/release-notes/experience-cloud/current) for updates about new features.
+- See [CX Enterprise release notes](https://experienceleague.adobe.com/en/docs/release-notes/experience-cloud/current) for updates about new features.